junxit/us-congress-bills-110/bill.md

 >   - **(2)** *Failure to comply* If a person fails to comply with an order issued under paragraph (1), the Attorney General may invoke the aid of the court established under section 103(a) to compel compliance with the order.
 Failure to obey an order of the court may be punished by the court as contempt of court.
 Any process under this section may be served in any judicial district in which the person may be found.
 >   - **(3)** *Liability of order* Notwithstanding any other law, no cause of action shall lie in any court against any person for providing any information, facilities, or assistance in accordance with an order issued under this subsection.
 >   - **(4)** *Retention of order* The Director of National Intelligence and the court established under subsection 103(a) shall retain an order issued under this section for a period of not less than 10 years from the date on which such order is issued.
->   - **(5)** *Assessment of compliance with minimization procedures* At or before the end of the period of time for which an acquisition is approved by an order or an extension under this section, the judge may assess compliance with the minimization procedures referred to in paragraph (1)(E)(ii) and the guidelines referred to in paragraph (1)(E)(iii) by reviewing the circumstances under which information concerning United States persons was acquired, retained, or disseminated.
+>   - **(5)** *Assessment of compliance with court order* At or before the end of the period of time for which an acquisition is approved by an order or an extension under this section, the judge shall assess compliance with the procedures and guidelines referred to in paragraph (1)(E) and review the circumstances under which information concerning United States persons was acquired, retained, or disseminated.

 ## § 4.
 Emergency authorization of acquisitions of communications of non-United States persons located outside the United States